trust-ethos/api-docs/content/vouches.md

 ## Overview

-The Vouches API provides endpoints for querying and retrieving information about vouches in the Ethos network.
-Vouches represent endorsements between users and may include ETH deposits.
+The Vouches API allows you to query and analyze vouches in the Ethos network.
+Vouches represent a stake of Ethereum that one user places on another, indicating trust and confidence in that user.
+The API provides endpoints for retrieving vouches, getting vouch statistics, counting vouches, and more.

 ## Endpoints